zeditor01/using_zowe/docs/sqltuningservices.md

 ***Purpose of this Chapter***
 Configuring SQL Tuning Services is something that should be performed as part of any Db2 z/OS deployment, regardless of whether ZOWE-based tools are going to be used.
-The Db2 z/OS v13 knowledge center does a pretty good job of explaining how to configure SQL Tuning Services.
+The Db2 z/OS v13 knowledge center does a pretty good job of explaining how to configure SQL Tuning Services [here](https://www.ibm.com/docs/en/db2-for-zos/13?topic=db2-sql-tuning-services)

 This chapter is the audit trail of how it was done for this system.
-The integration of Db2 Admin Foundation into SQl Tuning Services is covered elsewhere.
+The integration of Db2 Admin Foundation into SQl Tuning Services is covered [here](https://github.com/zeditor01/using_zowe/blob/main/docs/configure_daf.md)

 ## Contents
-1. Allocate System Capacity - OK
+1. Allocate System Capacity
 2. Assign Userids to install, configure, administer SQL Tuning Services
 3. Configure Network Ports - take defaults
 4. Configure SQL Tuning Services Environment (USS env) and setup ID